itenfay/Awesome/README.md

 ### 越狱检测

-- [iOS Jailbreak Detector](https://github.com/diwu/ios-jail-break-detector) - A drop-in class that dynamically detects whether the iOS device your app is running on has been jailbroken or not.
+- [iOS-Jailbreak-Detector](https://github.com/diwu/ios-jail-break-detector) - A drop-in class that dynamically detects whether the iOS device your app is running on has been jailbroken or not.
 100% App Store Submission Safe.
 No Private API.

 ### Sensor